Internet in Japan: A Guide for Tourists and Expats

 2. eSIM

-eSIM can be used simply by changing the settings on your phone and can be purchased and set up by an eSIM app such as Airalo and Holafly.
-It costs almost the same as a physical prepaid SIM card, but easier.
+An eSIM can be activated simply by changing the settings on your own personal phone, and can be purchased and set up through an eSIM app such as Airalo and Holafly.
+It costs almost the same as a prepaid physical SIM card, but is easier to set up, especially useful if you're only in Japan for a short trip and don't want to deal with a physical SIM swap.

-I personally recommend Airalo as I could use it at almost every major travel destination in the world, and it was fairly easy to set up.
+I personally recommend Airalo, since I was able to use it at almost every major travel destination in the world, and it was fairly easy to set up.

 3. Pocket WiFi

-Another option is pocket Wi-Fi, a portable router slightly smaller than mobile devices.
-It is convenient and easy to use, as you can turn it on whenever you need an internet connection and use it like your normal Wi-Fi router at home.
+Another option is pocket wifi, a portable wifi router that is slightly smaller than most mobile devices.
+It's convenient and easy to use, since you can turn it on whenever you need an internet connection and use it like a normal wi fi router at home, giving your whole group unlimited internet without draining anyone's personal data plan.

 4. Prepaid physical SIM card